VafaieA/PERCOLATE/README.md

 ## Citation

-*PERCOLATE: A Reproducible Micro-CT Framework for Cylindrical Core Pore Segmentation and 3D Quantitative Analysis*
+*PERCOLATE: Pore Extraction and Reconstruction for COre analysis and AnalyTical Evaluation*
 URL:

 ---